With Their Land In Flames, Aboriginals Warn Fires Show Deep Problems In Australia

 Australia had its hottest and driest year on record in 2019.
 Butler puts the blame squarely on humans, who he says have not respected the Earth, mismanaging the land and continuing to burn fossil fuels.

-"I think this is a wakeup call not only for Australia but for the rest of the world.
+"I think this is a wake-up call not only for Australia but for the rest of the world.
 You cannot just destroy the land.
 You cannot destroy what keeps you alive."

 Butler's father told him a long time ago, he says, that the white man may have to destroy himself in order to save himself.
-Butler's worried that now that may be coming true.
+Butler is worried that may be coming true.

-Despite losing everything on his property, Butler and his wife plan to rebuild their Aboriginal culture center.
-He says the trainings they do on traditional practices are more important now than ever.
+Despite losing everything on his property, Butler and his wife plan to rebuild their aboriginal culture center.
+He says the training they do on traditional practices are more important now than ever.